pixelbyaj/typescript-node-restapi/README.md

 # Start with MENT
 ##                                                Mongo Express Node Typescript

-Rest API using Node and Typescript
+Rest API using Node and TypeScript